csvpath/csvpath/README.md

 - a scanning part
 - a matching part

-The root starts with `$`.
+The root of a csvpath starts with `$`.
 The match and scan parts are enclosed by brackets.
 Newlines are ignored.

 A very simple csvpath might look like this: